icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-matomo-client](https://github.com/EmmanuelRoux/ngx-matomo-client) - Matomo analytics client for Angular applications.
 * [angulartics2](https://github.com/angulartics/angulartics2) - Vendor-agnostic analytics for Angular2 applications.
 * [angular-google-tag-manager](https://github.com/mzuccaroli/angular-google-tag-manager) - A service library for integrate google tag manager in your angular project.
+* [litlyx](https://github.com/Litlyx/litlyx) - The easiest dev-centric analytics tool.
+Litlyx is an open-source analytics solution for any JavaScript framework.
+Setup takes less then 30 seconds and just one line of code!

 #### Authentication